DeviCatOutlet/devicatoutlet.github.io/README.md

 * Settle what should be left-aligned and what should be centered.
 Figure out some simple rules, and encode those into the CSS, rather than messing with tons of specific directives.
-* Character page has hearts on only one side of its headingish lines.
-Should they receive trailing hearts as well, for consistency?
-Would also mean they can be done with the {: .hearts} marker instead of the long-winded image directives.
 * Gratitude Board is the only page that has sparkles bracketing a heading.
 Every other page uses hearts.
 Does it want to use hearts too?
 Or will sparkles be potentially used elsewhere, making it worth having a directive to add them?